tBuLi/kingdon/docs/arrays.rst

     >>> len(x)
     0

-This reflects that `x` is a single vector, and therefore not iterable.
-You might have expected iteration over a multivector to iterate over its coefficients, but in `kingdon` multivectors are treated as geometric numbers, similar to how complex numbers are treated in complex analysis.
+This reflects that :code:`x` is a single vector, and therefore not iterable.
+You might have expected iteration over a multivector to iterate over its coefficients, but in :code:`kingdon` multivectors are treated as geometric numbers, similar to how complex numbers are treated in complex analysis.

 .. note::
-    If you need to iterate over the coefficients anyway use `x.map` to map a function on all the coefficients of the multivector.
+    If you need to iterate over the coefficients anyway use :code:`x.map` to map a function on all the coefficients of the multivector.
     For individual access, use attributes access instead, e.g. :code:`x.e1` returns the :math:`\mathbf{e}_1` coefficient.